M3SOulu/TrendMining/README.md

    3.5.
 Investigate the trends in the optimal LDA model (AnalyzeOptimalLdaModel.R)

    3.6.
 Do interactive LDA cluster exploration.
 Note: you might want to have less clusters (smaller k) than what is mathematically optimal (InteractiveLdaCluster.R).
 As exploring hundreds of clusters in screen is not very easy.

+Extra Point: The libraries can be installed using install.packages if they are missing.

 # History
 These scripts were first developed in 2015 for both teaching and research purposes.
 Versions of these scripts have been used in the course Emerging Trends in Software Engineering (811600S) at the University of Oulu and in the following papers.